-Upon completion of the program or early closure of a program, the program assets remain the property of USDE.
-It is the common practice of the OSDE to work together with the grantee to reassign assets to other federal programs where the participating students attend.
+Upon completion of the program, or early closure of a program, the program assets remain the property of the USDE.
+It is the common practice of the OSDE to work together with the grantee to reassign assets to other Federal programs where the participating students attend.

-The following information must be included on the inventory:
+The following information must be included in the inventory:

-- √ Fund Source
+- > Fund Source

-- √ Description of Equipment
+- > Description of Equipment

-- √ Serial Number
+- > Serial Number

-- √ Acquisition Date
+- > Acquisition Date

-- √ Acquisition Cost
+- Acquisition Cost

-- √ Location of Purchase
+- Location of Purchase (Site, Classroom, Storage Area, etc.)